 Licence to Publish

-Authors of accepted manuscripts will be required to grant Wiley-Blackwell an exclusive licence to publish the article on behalf of the British Ecological Society.
-Signing an Exclusive Licence Form is a condition of publication and papers will not be published until a signed form is received.
+Authors of accepted manuscripts will be required to grant Wiley an exclusive licence to publish the article on behalf of the British Ecological Society.
+Signing an Exclusive Licence Agreement (ELA) is a condition of publication and papers will not be published until a signed form is received.
 (Papers subject to government or Crown copyright are exempt from this requirement.)
-Once a paper is accepted, the corresponding author will receive an email from Wiley-Blackwell prompting them to login to Author Services, where they will be able to complete the licence agreement on behalf of all co-authors.
-You can download a copy of the Exclusive Licence Form here to view the terms and conditions.
+Once a paper is accepted, the corresponding author will receive an email from Wiley prompting them to login to Author Services, where, via the Wiley Author Licencing Service (WALS), they will be able to complete the licence agreement on behalf of all co-authors.
+The terms and conditions of the ELA can be previewed in the samples associated with the Copyright FAQs here.
 Do not complete this PDF until you are prompted to do so by Author Services.
 Please read the licence form carefully before signing: conditions are changed from time to time and may not be the same as the last time you completed one of these forms.

 Funder arrangements A number of funders, including Research Councils UK (RCUK), the NIH and Wellcome Trust, require deposit of the accepted (post-peer-reviewed) version of articles that they fund, if these are not already published via an open access route.
 The BES journals are all compliant with these mandates and full details of the arrangements can be found here.